fetchai/agents-tac/docs/sections/baseline_agent.rst

 Agent Speed
 -----------

 There are two parameters of the :class:`~tac.agents.v1.base.participant_agent.ParticipantAgent` which affect the agent speed directly.
-First, the `agent_timeout` parameter specifies the duration in (fractions of) seconds for which the :class:`~tac.agents.v1.agent.Agent` times out.
+First, the `agent_timeout` parameter specifies the duration in (fractions of) seconds for which the :class:`~tac.agents.v1.agent.Agent` times out between :meth:`~tac.agents.v1.agent.Agent.act` and :meth:`~tac.agents.v1.agent.Agent.react`.
+Lowering this parameter increases the speed at which the agent loop spins.
 Second, the `services_interval` parameter specifies the length of the interval at which the agent updates its services on the OEF and searches for services on the OEF.
 Lowering this parameter leads to more frequent updates and searches and therefore higher number of negotiations initiated by the agent.

+There is a further parameter of the :class:`~tac.agents.v1.base.participant_agent.ParticipantAgent` which affects the agent speed indirectly: the `max_reactions` parameter sets an upper bound on the number of messages which are processed by the :class:`~tac.agents.v1.base.participant_agent.ParticipantAgent` during each call to :meth:`~tac.agents.v1.agent.Agent.react`.
+Lowering this number slows down the reactive behaviour of the agent relative to the active behaviour of the agent.